Filters

 Click the down arrow next to a filter to select the values you want to filter by, or click the left and right arrows to filter by each possible value in turn.

 Active filter values appear in blue.
-Click on a filter value to toggle it on or off.
+Click on a filter value to switch it on or off.

 Context filter Description